jumpifzer0/padawan_vulnerabilities/2. (Linear) Heap Buffer Overflow/writeup/Heap_Buffer_Overflow_Writeup.md

 #### Step 4 : Proof that the heap has with more characters than expected
 To visually identify that the vulnerability has been triggered, a couple steps are required to be done.
-- Breakpoint before strcpy
+- Check the contents of the heap before strcpy
-- Breakpoint after strcpy
+- Check the contents of the heap after strcpy

 We must first step through to the point where the arugments for **strcpy**  are setup.
 From there we can identify the memory location that is in use to copy the user input into.
 This can be identified by the line ``` ```